Gehe zu deutscher Webseite

 then

-echo "Error: Certificate does not match private key!" >&2
+echo "ERROR: certificate public key does not match private key!" >&2

 exit 1